clagnut/TODS/README.md

 }
 ```

-Not all fonts have a grade (GRAD) axis, and the grade number is font-specific.
+Not all fonts have a grade (`GRAD`) axis, and the grade number is font-specific.
+We're using the customer property method because `font-variation-settings` provides low-level control meaning each subsequent use of the property completely overrides prior use - the values are not inherited or combined, unlike with `font-variant` for example.